superbeppe98/cisco-networking-basics/1_Communication_in_a_Connected_World.md

 ## 1.3.3 Video - Throughput

 ## 1.3.4 Check Your Understanding - Bandwidth and Throughput

-- Check your understanding of bandwidth and throughput by choosing the correct answer to the following questions

 ## 1.4.1 What Did I Learn in this Module?